There are few affiliate links, if you click a link and make a purchase, I may receive a commission at no extra cost to you

 Domain name is the name you give it to your website also known as URL like the name I gave it to my WordPress site DoYourBlogWithMe.Com

-You need to buy one because without domain name it will be almost impossible for anyone to visit your website, it is like asking a friend/relative to visit your home for the first time without providing him/her with an address.
+You need to buy one because without domain name it will be almost impossible for anyone to visit your blog, it is like asking a friend/relative to visit your home for the first time without providing him/her with an address.

 All web hosting like Siteground comes with one free domain name so you don’t need NameCheap but the reason I am listing it here because I am hosing multiple WordPress sites so it is up to you if you still want to continue buying your domain names with your web hosting or go with NameCheap, feel free to skip this process and proceed with step 2 on choosing your web hosting account